CC-MNNIT/2021-22-Classes/WebDev/2021_05_01_WebClass-4/README.md

             * Syntax (creating database) -
             ```sql
             CREATE DATABASE database_name;

+            -- You can use this command to list all databases
+            SHOW DATABASES;
             ```
             * Syntax (creating a table) -
             ```sql
             CREATE TABLE TABLE_NAME(COLUMN_NAME DATATYPES[,....]);

+            -- You can use this command to list all tables in a database
+            SHOW TABLES;

+            -- To see structure of a table you can use following command
+            DESCRIBE table_name;
+            -- OR
+            DESC table_name;
             ```
             * Example -
             ```sql